 Speaking during CTAC 2020, Boris Wenzel, Managing Director, Terminal Link, noted that while the DCSA is solely concerned with the shipping standards the two are working together to work on standards with the interfaces that the shipping lines use.

 “You must have credible associations forming up for the big blocks and then these blocks have to talk to each other to bring about standards covering the entire supply chain,” Wenzel pointed out.

 With two of these big blocks now firmly established in 2020 we should see more standards being rolled out and industry acceptance becoming more apparent.

 Demand for cloud technology at ports is on the rise, according to a recent Navis customer survey and the pandemic has shown many that there is a need to be able to change to survive and the cloud provides this opportunity for change.

 Essentially, the cloud is an IT concept that allows for on-demand availability of system resources, especially data, to multiple users

-Speaking to PTI earlier in 2020, Andy Barrons, Chief Strategy Officer, Navis, said that there has been change over the last couple of years in terms of moving some systems to the cloud, which have typically been administrative systems, but now there is a real demand for the terminal operating system (TOS) to move in the same direction.
+Speaking to PTI in early 2020, Andy Barrons, Chief Strategy Officer, Navis, said that there has been change over the last couple of years in terms of moving some systems to the cloud, which have typically been administrative systems, but now there is a real demand for the terminal operating system (TOS) to move in the same direction.

 Others have also noted the future is in the cloud and Harry Nguyen, CEO, RBS spoke to PTI about the value of a cloud based terminal operating system in an article in August 2020.